 According to the definition, Scrum isn’t a methodology.
 It is a management framework that could be used in different projects besides the custom software development.
 It’s true that Scrum is one of the most popular and famous ways of applying Agile principles to project management.
 A lot of software development projects are managed as per the Scrum framework.
 Let’s take a closer look at this popular framework and describe its main elements.

-The main elements of the Scrum
+The Main Elements of Scrum

-Using Scrum could be your way to carry out your project with the highest possible value.
+Using Scrum phases could be your way to carry out your project with the highest possible value.
 It gives you the opportunity to apply the main Agile principles and advantages.
 Scrum process is iterative (the product is produced during the small cycles called sprints) and incremental (the functionality of the product increases during each iteration by adding new features).
 It allows changes and encourages feedback.
 However, using Scrum requires some special knowledge, since it uses its own terminology and some specific procedural steps.
 Scrum framework has many elements but none of them is random and unnecessary.

 Scrum leans on three fundamental parts: roles, artifacts, and meetings.